Gloria Shayne Baker: "Do You Hear What I Hear?"

 The Christmas carol, "Do You Hear What I Hear?" was written in October 1962 by Shayne and Regney during the height of the Cuban Missile Crisis.
 During the Cuban Missile Crisis, the United States and the Soviet Union confronted each other over the placement of Soviet missiles in newly Communist Cuba.
 "Do You Hear What I Hear?" was written by Shayne and Regney as a plea for peace.

 In this instance, Regney wrote the lyrics and Shayne composed the music.
 Usually it was Shayne who wrote the lyrics for their songs while Regney composed the music.

 "Do You Hear What I Hear?" was released shortly after Thanksgiving in 1962.
 It was first recorded by Harry Simeone Chorale and sold more than a quarter-million copies during the 1962 holiday season.
 Bing Crosby recorded the song in 1963, which made it a worldwide hit.
 The song has since been recorded and performed by hundreds of artists including Pat Boone, Kenny G, Mahalia Jackson, Glen Campbell, Whitney Houston, Perry Como, Andy Williams, Johnny Mathis, Martina McBride, and more recently, A duet of Fifth Harmony and The Tolmachevy Sisters.

 Death

-Gloria Shayne Baker died at her home in Stamford, Connecticut, of lung cancer on March 6, 2008, at the age of 84.
+Gloria Shayne Baker died at her home in Stamford, Connecticut, of lung cancer on March 6, 2008, at age 84.